RaMedt/react-test/README.md

 # This is a test project with React

-Targets are the integration of P5.js, Tailwindcss and other libraries
+Targets are the integration of P5.js, Tailwindcss (requiring Craco) and other libraries

 The following is standard by React >>>>>>>>>>>>>>>>>>>>>>>>>>>>>